fsherratt/upgraded-parakeet/docs/setup.md

     `vagrant reload`

-- In the virtual machine window click on the vagrant user, a gear icon should appear in the bottom right corner.
-Click the gear and select `Ubuntu on Wayland`

 - Login using the password `vagrant`

-- Run the following command to disable screen blanking.
-When the screen goes black it's not possible to wake it.

-    `gsettings set org.gnome.desktop.session idle-delay 0`

-If everything has worked correctly you should now have a full screen virtual machine (you may need to log in and out).
+If everything has worked correctly you should now have a full screen virtual machine.
 To start and stop the virtual machine you can either use the virtualbox gui or vagrant in the command line.

 Now go and make something awesome.